Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 By time of day:

-• Late night (10 PM–5 AM): lowest traffic, typically lowest conversion rate
+- Late night (10 PM–5 AM): lowest traffic, typically lowest conversion rate

 By day of week:

-• Monday morning sees strong office/professional purchasing
+- Monday morning sees strong professional and self-improvement book purchasing

-• Mid-week (Tuesday–Thursday) is relatively stable
+- Mid-week (Tuesday–Thursday) is relatively stable for most genres

 Building a Dayparting Strategy